 | Adults 25+ with bachelor’s+ | 25.8% | Census ACS 2023 5-yr (B15003) |

-Our directory lists 5 nursing programs within 100 miles of Columbus.
-The closest is East Mississippi Community College in Scooba, MS (47.0 miles), and the farthest in our top picks is Northeast Mississippi Community College (80.5 miles).
-0 of these programs are offered fully online.
+Our directory has 19 accredited schools offering nursing programs near Columbus.
+The closest is Mississippi University for Women in Columbus, MS (1.1 miles), and the farthest in our top picks is East Central Community College (84.2 miles).
+0 of the highlighted schools are flagged as offering distance education.

 Based on BLS May 2024 state wage data, the top-paying nursing-related roles in Mississippi are: Nurse Anesthetist ($197,490), Nurse Practitioner ($119,290), Registered Nurse ($74,470).
 Wages for Columbus workers will track these statewide medians, adjusted for local cost of living.